Yuubi-san/unaesgcm/README.md

 * `curl`, for URL fetching;
 * xdg-utils, for opening decrypted files;
-* optionally, `gtk-launch`, for opening decrypted files using, specifically, the content type reported by the server.
+* optionally, `gtk-launch`, for opening decrypted files using, specifically, the content type reported by the server;
+* optionally, `zenity`, for interactive prompt of decryption key and IV when a URL doesn't contain them (i. e. lacks the `#fragment` part).

 For Debian(-derived) systems: `# apt install libssl1.1 curl xdg-utils
-libgtk-3-bin`
+libgtk-3-bin zenity`

 ## Installation